alexsquires/lazy_vasp/README.md

 ## Python

-### SC-Fermi interface
-To generate input files for https://github.com/jbuckeridge/sc-fermi currently very, very hands on and hacky and needs serious generalisation

 ### CPLAPer!

 (or, a Python CPLAP wrapper) automated generation of inputs for https://sourceforge.net/projects/cplap/files/.
 Should work for binary, ternary and quaternary materials systems.